MarcGue/frontend-nanodegree-feedreader/README.md

     https://github.com/MarcGue/frontend-nanodegree-feedreader

-- To run the application go to your project folder and open the index.html file
+- To run the application go to your project folder and open the index.html file with a browser of your choice